WJG - Memphis, TN

 and G. H. Tamble applied for a radiotelephone station at

-Memphis on 2558 KHz, but it was denied on April 13, 1938 because the
+Memphis on 2558 KHz.
+The application was heard before an examiner on May 7, 1937, but on April 13, 1938 it was denied because the

 Commission had allocated 2558 to New Orleans.
 However, the